tsanevp/MarketPlace-Bot/README.md

 ![updateLocationState](images/updateLocationStates.PNG)<br>
 ![updateLocationCity](images/updateLocationCity.PNG)
 ## Creating a New Trading Channel
 `/createtradingchannel`: Creates a new text-channel using a unique name of the user's choice.
-This channel has special permissions where only the bot can send messages.
+This channel has special permissions where only the bot can send messages.<br>
 ![createTradingChannel](images/createTradingChannel.PNG)
 # Events
 ## Bot Joins / Removed From Server